projectinnovatenewark/csx/README.md

 2. Create a Github Account -> github.com
         a.
 Download Git -> https://git-scm.com/downloads
         b.
-If the installer does not pop-up, click on it in your downloads to begin the installation process
+If the installer does not pop-up, click on it in your downloads to begin the installation process.
         c.
 Leave all of the default installation steps and "Next" your way through the process.

 3. Download VS Code -> https://code.visualstudio.com/download